Cancel anytime

 Core Business Areas

-- Harris Products Group: Focuses on the design, manufacture, and sale of brazing and soldering alloys and equipment, as well as gas regulation and control equipment.
+- The Harris Products Group: This segment produces brazing and soldering alloys and equipment as well as gas regulation and delivery systems.

 Leadership and Structure